-7. Central heating L a.
+7. Central heating

 Is there a central heating system in your property?
-(Note: a partial central heating system is one which does not heat all the main rooms of the property - the main living room, the bedroom(s), the hall and the bathroom).
-If you have answered yes or partial - what kind of central heating is there?
+(Note: a a) partial central heating system is one which does not heat all the main rooms of the property - the main living room, the bedroom(s), the hall and the bathroom).
+Solid fuel If you have answered yes or partial - what kind of central heating is there?
 (Examples: gas-fired, solid fuel, electric storage heating, gas warm air).
-If you have answered yes, please answer the three questions below: ☑ Yes ☐ No ☐ Partial (i) When was your central heating system or partial central heating g system installed? (ii) Do you have a maintenance contract for the central heating system?If you have answered yes, please give details of the company with which you have a maintenance contract: ☐ Yes ☑ No (iii) When was your maintenance agreement last renewed?
-(Please and year). provide the month 8.
-Energy Performance Certificate Does your property have an Energy Performance Certificate which is less than 10 years old? ☐ Yes ☑ No 9.
-Issues that may have affected your property a.
-Has there been any storm, flood, fire or other structural damage to your property while you have owned it?
-If you have answered yes, is the damage the subject of any outstanding insurance claim? ☐ Yes ☑ No ☐ Yes ☐ No b.
-Are you aware of the existence of asbestos in your property?
-If you have answered yes, please give details: ☐ Yes ☑ No
+If you have answered yes, please answer the three questions below: (i) When was your central heating system or partial central heating system installed? (ii) Do you have a maintenance contract for the central No heating system?
+If you have answered yes, please give details of the company with which you have a maintenance contract: (iii) When was your maintenance agreement last renewed?
+(Please provide the month and year).
+8. Energy Performance Certificate Does your property have an Energy Performance Certificate which is less than 10 years old?
+9. Issues that may have affected your property Has there been any storm, flood, fire or other structural No a) damage to your property while you have owned it?
+If you have answered yes, is the damage the subject of any outstanding? b) Are you aware of the existence of asbestos in your No property?
+10. Please select which services are connected to your property (i) Gas or Liquid Petroleum Gas Nο a) (ii) Water Mains or Private Water Supply: Mains Supply Scottish Water If you have answered Yes, who is the supplier: (iii) Electricity: Yes If you have answered Yes, who is the supplier: Bulb (iv) Mains Drainage: Yes If you have answered Yes, who is the supplier: Local Authority Yes (v) Telephone: BT If you have answered Yes, who is the supplier: (vi) Cable TV or Satellite: No (vii) Broadband: Yes If you have answered Yes, who is the supplier: BT